do360now/x-devops-test/README.md

 # What is this about?

-> Redis Cluster:
+> Clusters:
-Using Vagrant and Virtualbox a VM is built.
-Using Ansible, a six container redis cluster is brought up (3 masters and 3 slaves).
-After the first playbook run, a Redis cluster is properly initialized with Redis data persistent on the host.
+Using Vagrant and Virtualbox a VM is built to use as host.
+Using Ansible, a cluster for each service is deployed.
+For Redis we deploy a  six container redis cluster, for RabbitMQ we use three containers, and for MySQL two containers are deployed.

 This Redis Cluster provides a way to run a Redis installation where data is automatically sharded across multiple Redis nodes.

-# Installation steps Redis

-- These are the steps necesary create this Redis cluster

 ## System requirements Linux